Exact Self-Imaging with Arbitrary Revival Spacings: Canonical Recurrence Law

-\textit{Theoretical Framework -- } The paraxial wave equation occupies a unique position in physics: it describes not only the evolution of optical beams in space but also the effective time evolution of quantum wave packets in two transverse dimensions.
-In both settings, the field obeys a Schrödinger-type equation, with the longitudinal coordinate—physical distance in optics, physical time in quantum mechanics—serving as the evolution parameter.
+The paraxial wave equation occupies a unique position in physics, describing not only the evolution of optical beams but also the effective time evolution of quantum wave packets in two transverse dimensions.
+In both settings, the field obeys a Schrödinger-type equation, with the longitudinal coordinate---physical distance in optics, physical time in quantum mechanics---serving as the evolution parameter.
 Regardless of this physical interpretation, the underlying dynamics are generated by a quadratic Hamiltonian acting on the transverse phase space \((x,k_x)\).
-Propagation through any first-order (ABCD) system is therefore a canonical transformation represented by a real symplectic matrix \( M= \in\mathrm{Sp}(2,\mathbb{R}), \) together with its associated metaplectic operator
+Propagation through any first-order (ABCD) system is therefore a canonical transformation represented by a real symplectic matrix

+where \(A,B,C,D\) are the usual ray-transfer matrix elements.
+For example, free-space propagation over a distance \(z\) has